 It can also feel aggressive to some drivers, and if you're following too closely, it can cause the other driver to feel nervous, making them more prone to mistakes and becoming a danger to others on the road.

 It's also important to remember that the three-second rule may require some flexibility.
 Remember how reaction time and other factors can impact braking speed?

 If you drive at night, in heavy traffic, or with low visibility due to bad weather conditions, give yourself a little more distance.
 In the event of a collision, a split second can make all the difference.

 When the weather conditions interfere with visibility or create wet or slick pavement, allow at least four seconds for stopping distance.
 This applies to smoke, fog, heavy rain, sleet, snow, ice, and anything that interferes with visibility or road conditions.

-When you're following behind a large vehicle, you should double your calculations for a safe driving distance, counting to at least six instead of three.
-Semi trucks, dump trucks, garbage trucks, and other large vehicles can kick up significantly more debris.
+When you're following behind a large vehicle like a semi or RV, you should double your calculations for a safe driving distance, counting to at least six instead of three.
+Semi-trucks, dump trucks, garbage trucks, and other large vehicles can kick up significantly more debris.
 They're also more likely to lose part of their haul.